shioyang/PolyhedralTodoList/README.md

 # PolyhedralTodoList

 <img src="images/polyDerived.jpg" alt="Polyhedral Icon" align="right" />
-You can manage Google Tasks as merged TODO tasks on Android.
+You can manage multiple TODO lists as a merged TODO list on Android.
+The lists are stored in Google Tasks.

 ### Details
 Merged TODO Tasks